yuanshunning/pickit-docs/docs/robot-integrations/fanuc/index.rst

 #. **Set the correct IP address** and subnet mask for Port#1
 #. **Activate** these new settings via ``NEXT > INIT``

-*To verify now if a network connection can be made between Pick-it and the robot controller, you can create a new host name ‘pickit’ and give it the Pick-it ROBOT connection IP address.
+*To verify now if a network connection can be made between Pickit and the robot controller, you can create a new host name ‘pickit’ and give it the Pickit ROBOT connection IP address.
 After pressing the PING button, you should see the following message printed:*

 **Ping 169.254.5.180 succeeded**